-GEOG 201: World Geography: Humanity/Environ Credits: 3 Letter Grade Introduces the student to the discipline of geography.
-It includes the following topics: the role of geography in the past and present; the tools used by geographers (including new technologies); an introduction to the physical and cultural geography today.
+GEOG 201: World Geography:

+Humanity/Environ Credits: 3 Letter Grade

+Introduces the student to the discipline of geography.
+It includes the following topics: the role of geography in the past and present; the tools used by geographers (including new technologies); an introduction to the physical and cultural geography of the world; and the impact of geography today.